-With cooler weather approaching, many of us are getting back outside to our barbecue grills.
+It’s barbecue season and many are getting back outside grilling.
 Whether charcoal, gas, or electric grills there are risks and dangers when cooking up a tasty meal.
 One of the main dangers when grilling are hand burns and injuries.

 The American Society for Surgery of the Hand has posted five precautions to take when grilling outdoors to prevent injury:

 – High winds can cause your flame to be unpredictable, increasing your risk for burns on your hands and causing a fire.

 2) Do not use matches to light your grill

 – Always use a long lighter to light your grill.
 Using short matches also increases your risk for burning your hands.

 3) Keep your distance when measuring heat

 – Your grill may have heated up faster than you expected.
 Use caution and place your hands away from the grates when measuring the temperature, slowly moving towards the grates if necessary.

 – There are special utensils made just for grilling.
 These utensils have long handles when compared to a kitchen spatula or tongs.
 The long handles keep your hands away from the source of heat, therefore decreasing risk for burns.